jasujm/pyupgw/README.rst

 Goals
 -----

-The main reason for this project is to develop `Home Assistant
+The main reason for this project is to (eventually) develop `Home Assistant
 <https://www.home-assistant.io/>`_ integration for the Unisenza Plus Gateway.

 The client library is intended to give a robust and simplified interface to the